centau/ecr/docs/tut/groups.md

 While views are fast, in certain situations like where a view contains many components, iteration of a view may be the bottleneck of a system.
-In such cases, by grouping components together, iteration becomes as fast as possible at the cost of the above limitations.
+In such cases, by grouping components together, iteration becomes as fast as possible, removing the bottleneck.

-You should only use grouping when you have profiled and identified that the iteration of a view is the bottleneck of a system.
+You should only use grouping when you have profiled and identified that the iteration of a view is a system bottleneck.